EBSCO

 Williams, P. D., Lantican, L. S., Bader, J. O., & Lerma, D. (2014).
 Symptom Monitoring, Alleviation, and Self-Care Among Mexican Americans During Cancer Treatment.
 Clinical Journal Of Oncology Nursing, 18(5), 547-554 8p. doi:10.1188/14.CJON.547-554

-If you still need to locate supplemental articles to support your background information the following EBSCO databases will assist: Religion and philosophy Collection, Political Science Complete, Academic Search Main Edition, and MainFile.
+If you still need to locate supplemental articles to support your background information PubMed, OVID and JSTOR databases may assist (see below).

 The library also has links to two citation builders.
 You may wish to check the EBSCO citation against either the KnightCite citation builder or the Automated Citation Creator.